WHAT WE'RE ABOUT

 Are forced to choose between food or electricity; to deal with symptoms of disease or seek a doctor; and to seek shelter or risk violence.

-Urban Ministries of Wake County alleviates the effects of poverty for 24,000 people by providing food, healthcare, and shelter to our most vulnerable neighbors, allowing families to reallocate the costs associated with their basic needs.
+Urban Ministries of Wake County alleviates the effects of poverty for more than 25,000 people by providing food, healthcare, and shelter to our most vulnerable neighbors, allowing families to reallocate the costs associated with their basic needs.

 1. Give a family a week’s worth of healthy groceries For just $25 you can feed a family for a whole week.
 You’re not just feeding them unappetizing, but you can provide them with fresh produce, frozen...